-Bouvé College of Health Sciences Professor, Departments of Sociology/Anthropology and Health Sciences
+Bouvé College of Health Sciences Professor, Department of Health Sciences; Faculty, Institute for Health Equity and Social Justice

 - Email: firstname.lastname@example.org